codykrieger/gfxCardStatus/README.md

 # gfxCardStatus
 by Cody Krieger

-gfxCardStatus is an open-source menu bar application for OS X that allows users of unibody MacBook Pros with dual GPUs to monitor the status of, and switch between said GPUs.
+gfxCardStatus is an open-source menu bar application for OS X that allows users of dual GPU MacBook Pros to monitor the status of, and switch between said GPUs.

-## Supported MacBook Pro Models

-- Late 2008-2009 MacBook Pros with NVIDIA GeForce 9400M integrated and 9600M GT discrete GPUs
-- 2010 MacBook Pros with Intel HD integrated and NVIDIA GeForce 330M GT discrete GPUs
-- 2011 MacBook Pros with Intel HD 3000 integrated and AMD Radeon HD 6xxxM discrete GPUs

-## Features

-- allows locking the system on one GPU or the other, or allowing automatic switching
-- does not require you to log out or restart to switch GPUs - it's all done on the fly!
-- allows you to see which GPU is in use at a glance in the menu bar - "i" for integrated, "d" for discrete
-- Notifications ensure that you know exactly when the GPU changes, provided you have Growl installed or OS X 10.8
-- light, fast, and minimalist. doesn't get in your way, and uses little to no system resources

-Feature requests/bug reports are always welcome by email: cody [at] codykrieger [dot] com

 ## License